xaitax/TotalRecall/README.md

 I am deliberately holding back technical details until Microsoft ship the feature as I want to give them time to do something.

-I actually have a whole bunch of things to show and think the wider cyber community will have so much fun with this when generally available.. but I also think that’s really sad, as real world harm will ensue.
+I actually have a whole bunch of things to show and think the wider cyber community will have so much fun with this when generally available... but I also think that’s really sad, as real world harm will ensue.

 **Q. What kind of things are in the database?**